Hisashi Iwakuma the loser as AquaSox fall to Spokane

 Game 2 is Thursday in Spokane.
 Everett must win to force a deciding Game 3 on Friday.

-Isashi Iwakuma, the former Mariners All-Star pitcher, started for Everett.
+Hisashi Iwakuma, the former Mariners All-Star pitcher, started for Everett.
 Iwakuma (0-1) went two innings, allowing four hits and three earned runs.
 He walked three and struck out one.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.